mattjhayes/nmeta/README.md

 # Purpose

+Provide a research platform for traffic classification on Software Defined Networking (SDN).

-This prototype code is a framework that runs on top of the Ryu Software Defined Networking (SDN) controller (see: http://osrg.github.io/ryu/) to prove the viability of SDN as a platform for traffic classification.
+This prototype code is a framework running on top of the Ryu SDN controller (see: http://osrg.github.io/ryu/) to prove the viability of SDN as a platform for traffic classification.

 ## Additional Documentation